Skip to main content

 from backtesting.test import SMA, GOOG

-You'll notice we imported GOOG from backtesting.test.
-This module includes some example data—like Google's stock price and EUR/USD forex data—so you can test your ideas immediately without needing to find your own data first.
+That GOOG import from backtesting.test includes sample Google stock data and EUR/USD forex data, so you can test ideas immediately without sourcing your own data.

 How to Build Your First Trading Strategy